 Facebook is undoubtedly the most widely used social media platform and offers many useful features.
-Leveraging its customized resources can help get the word out quickly while providing analytics to measure viewership, likes and shares–all of which assists in gauging the relative effectiveness of different content types and techniques.
+Leveraging its customized resources can help get the word out quickly while providing analytics to measure viewership, likes, and shares–all of which assist in gauging the relative effectiveness of different content types and techniques.

 Another popular platform is Twitter – its high viral potential enables innovative campaigns to spread like wildfire with only slightly more than 240 characters.
-In addition to tweets, there’s also room for embedding donations links within posts as well as promoting crowdfunding initiatives utilizing outlined hashtags that generate tweets from other users.
+In addition to tweets, there’s also room for embedding donation links within social media posts as well as promoting crowdfunding initiatives utilizing outlined hashtags that generate tweets from other users.